-Fried zucchini happens to be my favorite appetizer in the whole world!
+Fried zucchini happens to be our family’s favorite appetizer/side dish in the whole world!
 It’s a recipe we have at least once a month, for Sunday dinner, and it’s always gone in minutes!

 You can serve this in different ways, depending on how you cut the zucchini (discs or sticks).
 However you make it, it’s always delicious.